ISECooker Construction

 Keep in mind:

 • Heat will travel away from the cooker through the insulation and also through the supporting receptacle.
 Thus, the structure that supports the cook pot, connecting it to the outer casing must be reasonably thin and reasonably nonconducting.
-For instance, the supporting structure could be made from concrete or thin steel, but not aluminum.
+For instance, the annulus (circular ring, the counter top) between the top edge of the cookpot and the top edge of the outer shell could be made from concrete or thin steel, but not aluminum, which is highly thermally conductive.

-• gaps between metal surfaces will greatly reduce thermal conduction.
+• gaps between metal surfaces, anything that isn’t a solid piece of metal will greatly reduce thermal conduction.

 4) Heating Technologies